 When will the next book be published?

-Currently, 11 Marius’ Mules titles are available, 6 Tales of the Empire.
-4 Praetorian novels, 3 Templar books, 2 Damned Emperors and 4 of the Ottoman Cycle, as well as a number of short story works and collaborations.
-The third book in an as-yet-unreleased collaborative trilogy with Gordon Doherty is now complete and being edited.
-Look for Marius’ Mules 12 in July and Templar 4 in November.
+Currently, 13 Marius’ Mules titles are available, 6 Tales of the Empire.
+5 Praetorian novels, 5 Templar books, 2 Damned Emperors and 4 of the Ottoman Cycle, as well as a number of short story works and collaborations.
+All three books in the collaborative trilogy with Gordon Doherty are now complete, with the first due for publication with Head of Zeus on December 10th.
+Look for Templar 6 in the late autumn.
 Regular updates are given on my Facebook page and Twitter account.

 Why are only some of your titles available in certain formats/regions?